-Over the next few years the Nature Parks will be undertaking extensive work to identify the best possible ways to manage the unique natural and cultural assets in our care.
+The Nature Parks continually undertakes extensive work to identify the best possible ways to manage the unique natural and cultural assets in our care.
 Key elements include the Environment Management Plan and the Strategic Plan 2012-2017.

 Phillip Island Nature Parks works closely with several community groups to ensure the protection and conservation of natural and cultural areas within the Nature Parks.

 Legislation specific to Phillip Island Nature Parks has been introduced for protection and conservation purposes, and to provide for the enjoyment and safety of visitors to the Nature Parks.

 We welcome questions or feedback from the local community.
 Please complete the contact form and a representative will reply shortly.